Pinetree Radar Site

 However, when the 64th Air Division took over the Northeast Air Command in 1960 they determined that there were gaps in the warning systems.
 Therefore, smaller AC&W sites, called Gap Fillers, were built along the Labrador coast and in Newfoundland to fortify the Pine Tree Radar Site.
 Sites for all the AC&W stations had to be on the highest altitude possible in the given location.
 This was to eliminate any type of surface interference with the delicate and sophisticated radar equipment.
 Each station had a fair-sized acreage and all permanent buildings had to be constructed.
 Those in the far north required the capabilities to operate in more than extreme cold conditions.
 Because of their elevation, each station was subject to severe winds, excessive snow accumulation and extreme low temperatures.

 It was necessary to include such structures as dormitories, shops, warehouses, dining halls and recreational buildings, as well as the operations centre at Pine Tree Radar Site.
 Some had to have interconnecting tunnels, or above-ground interconnections, between buildings.
-Although most of the large stations had an air force base nearby for logistical support, each facility was more, or less, on its own.
-Each of the various buildings were used daily to provide necessary facilities to every worker.
+Although most of the large stations had an air force base nearby for logistical support each facility was more or less left on its own.
+Each of the various buildings were used daily to provide necessary facilities for every worker.
 Entertainment was the main highlight of Pine Tree.
 There were dances, celebrations, band performances, and lots of people in clubs as well as the Mess Hall.
 Every building was important in making Pine Tree a Community within itself.

 Work and Life at Pinetree